ESTD 2024

 Partners in Period Progress

 Supporting our CodeRED partners is vital to the success and sustainability of our mission.
-Organizations like The Pad Project, Pixie Cup, Steele County Public Health, Planned Parenthood, and Our Saviors Lutheran Church play an essential role in providing the resources needed to supply free period products and education to our community.
+Organizations like The Pad Project, Pixie Cup, Steele County Public Health, and Our Saviors Lutheran Church play an essential role in providing the resources needed to supply free period products and education to our community.
 By standing behind our partners, you help us secure the funding, products, and outreach necessary to expand our services.

 Additionally, supporting these partnerships allows us to strengthen our advocacy efforts, drive policy change, and create new avenues for menstrual equity.
 Together, we can continue to break down the barriers to access and work toward a future where every menstruator has the products and support they need, no matter their circumstances.
 Your contributions not only empower CodeRED but also uplift the incredible work of our partners, ensuring a stronger, more united front in the fight against period poverty.